 Although Ethiopia has denied it, there is ample evidence that it also used cluster munitions during the war, to attack several parts of Eritrea.

 In 2010, Eritrea told States Parties that it supports the convention and sees benefits in joining.
 Statement of Eritrea, Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 9 November 2010.
 Notes by the Cluster Munition Coalition (CMC).
-In May 2013, a representative said the government had held preliminary discussions about accession to the convention, but the process had not progressed due to other priorities.
+In May 2013, a representative said that the ratification process had been delayed by other priorities.
 Statement of Eritrea, Lomé Regional Seminar on the Universalization of the Convention on Cluster Munitions, Lomé, Togo, 23 May 2013.
-In 2012, a government official said that a committee had been established to study the ban convention and provide recommendations on accession.
+In 2012, a government official said a committee assigned to study the convention would provide recommendations on accession.
 CMC meeting with Ghebremedhin-Mehari Tesfamichael, Finance and Administrative Officer, Eritrean Mission to the UN in Geneva, Geneva, 18 April 2012.
 Notes by the CMC.

 CMC, “Report on the Kampala Conference on the Convention on Cluster Munitions,” September 2008.

-For details on Eritrea’s policyand practice regarding cluster munitions through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
+For details on Eritrea’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 199.